vasquezd21/ApachedbtE2E/README.md

     *   **Status:** **Complete**.
 The step-by-step guide is available in `demo1.md`.

 2.  **Demo 2: dbt Transformation within Fabric Airflow Job Environment** (`demo2.md`)
-    *   **Goal:** Shows how to set up a dbt project within the file storage of a Fabric Apache Airflow job, configure it to connect to the Lakehouse data from Demo 1, define a simple dbt model (`fct_sales`), and run the dbt transformation manually from the Airflow IDE terminal to validate the logic.
+    *   **Goal:** Shows how to set up a dbt project within the file storage of a Fabric Apache Airflow job, configure it to connect to the Lakehouse data from Demo 1, define a simple dbt model, and run the dbt transformation manually from the Airflow IDE terminal to validate the logic.
     *   **Status:** **Complete**.
 The step-by-step guide is available in `demo2.md`.

-3.  **Demo 3: Orchestrating dbt Transformations with Fabric Apache Airflow Job** *(Planned)*
-    *   **Goal:** Will demonstrate writing a Python DAG (Directed Acyclic Graph) in the Airflow IDE to automate and schedule the `dbt run` command using an appropriate Airflow operator, connecting the orchestration layer to the transformation logic developed in Demo 2.
-    *   **Status:** **Planned / In Progress**.
-This is the next step to be documented.

 ## How to View and Run the Demos